 However, there are some occasions when you need to resign without giving notice, or giving less than two weeks notice.
 In those situations, it’s important to be sure that quitting immediately is in your best interests – and to be as professional as possible when leaving your job.

 Should You Quit Without Notice?

-Employees not covered by an employment contract are employed at will, which means that neither you or your company if they decide to terminate you, need to provide a notice period prior to terminating employment.
+Most U.S. employees not covered by an employment contract are employed at will.
+This means that neither you nor your company is required to provide a notice period prior to terminating employment.
 However, it's considered good etiquette to let your employer know that you are leaving your job.

 Sometimes, it can be difficult or even impossible to stay on the job.
 I've spoken to a couple of people who quit their job without providing two weeks notice and weren't sure about the repercussions.

-One person decided to quite after only having been at the job for a week.
+One person decided to quit after only having been on the job for a week.
 In this situation, it did not matter much that he did not give the employer notice since he had been there so briefly.
-I suggested that he not even mention this position when he applies for new jobs.
+He may not even want to mention this position when he applies for new jobs.

 If it's a difficult situation at work, it may not be wise to discuss it unless there is the possibility of changing whatever is going on so you can stay.
 However, if it's for personal reasons, most people will understand that things can happen that are outside of our control.

 A major family or personal illness, for example, can happen unexpectedly.
 A hostile work environment is another example of when it could be just too difficult to stay on.